SurvivingJ/TennisPrediction/README.md

 The project set out with a straightforward yet challenging aim: to build an algorithm that could predict tennis match results.
 This task was more than just about predictions; it was a chance for me to get hands-on with the pandas library in Python, learn how to clean and handle data effectively, and dip my toes into the practical uses of machine learning.
 Through a process of trial and error and continuous improvement, the project evolved from a simple concept to a tool that could make sense of detailed data and provide a glimpse into the outcomes of tennis matches.

 ## Data Source Used
-For Version 1, I built a simple scraper to collect data from the ATP website
+For Version 1, I built a simple scraper to collect data from the ATP website.
-For subsequent versions, I used the following dataset from Jeff Sackmann https://github.com/JeffSackmann/tennis_atp
+For subsequent versions, I used the following dataset from Jeff Sackmann https://github.com/JeffSackmann/tennis_atp.

 ## Project Skills
 - Use of the pandas library for data manipulation.